acmdas/das_fieldstones/morefieldstones2019.md

 ## Printing
 Wed, 10 Jul 2019

-"Printing diffused true knowledge, but it also diffused (and on a far greater scale) false knowledge and unproved irrational affirmation."&mdash;Hilaire Belloc: The Crisis of Our Civilization
+"Printing diffused true knowledge, but it also diffused (and on a far greater scale) false knowledge and unproved irrational affirmation."&mdash;Hilaire Belloc, *The Crisis of Our Civilization*

+## Persecution
+Wed, 10 Jul 2019

+"But if I be asked what sign we may look for to show that the advance of the Faith is at hand, I would answer by a word the modern world has forgotten: Persecution.
+When that shall be at work it will be morning."&ndash;Hilaire Belloc, *Survivals and New Arrivals*